Places to visit en route to or from Malvern

 Hay-on-Wye Secondhand bookshops, mountain biking etc. on the Welsh border.

-Dore Abbey (SO386304) Note that the web site has a very flash interactive guide book, but it may take ages to find the info you want.
-The massive barn-like interior of the Abbey is sometimes used for theatrical productions.
+Dore Abbey (SO386304) The massive barn-like interior of the Abbey is sometimes used for theatrical productions.
 As well as carved screens etc there are interesting items of masonry, as right.

-Abbey Dore Court Gardens The cafe re-opened in 2009.
+Abbey Dore Court Gardens Has cafe , mainly for garden visitors.

-Part-Y-Seal is a large house with tea room and mainly veggie lunches, b&b, extensive gardens, oriental items including furniture for sale, near Grosmont on the Welsh border.
+Part-Y-Seal is a large house with tea rooms (morning coffee, lunches and afternoon teas), b&b, extensive gardens, oriental items including furniture for sale, near Grosmont on the Welsh border.
+Website is graphics heavy (at 2017) and may not load in some web browsers.
 Phone 01981 240814.

 The History of Ewyas Lacy Website studying south west Herefordshire nestling up against the border, full of great history, geology, nature.